Our Verdict

 Warmth

 This double boot system provides more warmth than most single-layer systems with a removable liner.
 The liners are easy to take out and dry if they get soaked or start to stink.
 According to Sorel, this boot keeps feet warm down to -40 degrees Fahrenheit.
-While we can't verify that temperature, we were able to test the boots in -20 degrees, and they did indeed keep us warm.
+While we can't verify that temperature, we were able to test the boots in -20 degrees, and they did indeed keep me warm.
 Not many contenders proved to be as warm as this one.

 Weather Protection

 Equipped with a bomber Nubuck leather upper and a removable liner, the Caribou offers excellent weather protection.
-In our cold water and puddle tests, it kept our feet dry to roughly ten inches.
+In our cold water and puddle tests, it kept my feet dry to roughly ten inches.
 There was no leakage throughout the boot when properly laced up, and the material did not saturate or become less protective at any point during testing.

 Comfort and Fit

 The felt liner serves as a footbed for this hefty number, leaving little to no contoured shape in the heel or the sides of the foot.
 Wide feet may find this to be an okay fit, but for those with narrow heels or high arches, you may need to stray away from this boot.
 Some testers felt they had to hang on by scrunching their toes or picking up their knees when walking.
-Not only is the fit spacious, the boot actually feels like a size larger than its claimed shoe size.
+Not only is the fit spacious, but the boot actually feels a size larger than its claimed shoe size.

 Traction

-Structurally, we give a big thumbs up to the Caribou.
+Structurally, I give a big thumbs up to the Caribou.
 It is stiff and taught with a long, strong shaft that will undoubtedly maintain structure for many seasons.
-The thick waterproof nubuck leather has a tried and true design that is triple seam-sealed over the three-layer Aero-trac rubber outsole.
+The thick, waterproof nubuck leather has a tried and true design that is triple seam-sealed over the three-layer Aero-trac rubber outsole.
 The test of time has proven these boots worthy of the price tag.
 The Caribou can handle rough play out in the snow without showing significant signs of wear and tear in the finer details.
-We went as far as to kick rocks, scrape up against trees, and leave the boots out overnight in piles of snow.
+I went as far as to kick rocks, scrape up against trees, and leave the boots out overnight in piles of snow.

 Nubuck leather comes from the outer layer of a rawhide, while suede comes from the inner layer.
 Nubuck tends to be thicker and more durable than suede, so long as the grain, fat, and oil composition is conducive to exposure to, in this case, the winter elements.
-In the case of the Caribou, the exterior upper is a stiff, thick, high-quality layer that we trust to maintain a durable structure for years to come.
-The boot feels nearly indestructible paired with a vulcanized rubber composite in the outsole.
+In the case of the Caribou, the exterior upper is a stiff, thick, high-quality layer that we would trust to maintain a durable structure for years to come.
+The boot feels nearly indestructible, paired with a vulcanized rubber composite in the outsole.

 Should You Buy the Sorel Caribou?

 This workhorse Pac boot is designed to take on the winter elements.
 A classic, the Caribou provides ample warmth and weather protection through the coldest days of winter.
 Use it to collect firewood or shovel the driveway, but leave it at home for long hikes in the wilderness.
 The bulky, burly Caribou comes with a bit of a hefty price tag.
 However, many Caribou owners have found this boot to be a go-to mainstay for years and years.
-It proved to be durable, protective, and warm throughout our testing period, though the weight bogged us down enough to limit our overall usage.
-If you're okay spending money on high-quality winter footwear, this will do the job, but you may find cheaper options for similar, if not better, performance and versatility.
+It proved durable, protective, and warm throughout our testing period, though the weight bogged us down enough to limit our overall usage.
+If you're okay with spending money on high-quality winter footwear, this will do the job, but you may find cheaper options for similar, if not better, performance and versatility.

 What Other Winter Boots Should You Consider?